 We found the advantages to jet lag were getting up early, hitting the road early, and also seeing some of the most popular sights of Yellowstone before everyone else got out of bed.
 And to be quite honest, there were no real disadvantages for us when travelling west.
 We went to bed as early as we allowed ourselves and enjoyed getting up early to beat the crowds.
 Coming back east wasn’t as painful after Yellowstone as we all managed some sleep during our overnight flight and then ensured we were out and about during the day before getting to bed early.

-However, I am not looking forward to next year’s long-haul flights.
-We’re going to South East Asia and travelling for 25 hours to get to our first destination.
-We have 3 connections, one of which is in the middle of the night, and two connections with a few hours waiting time as well.
-We’ve decided to break up our return flight with a stop in Dubai but I can see our first day or two in Thailand being a write off.
+However, I was not looking forward to the following year’s long-haul flights.
+We were going to South East Asia and travelling for 25 hours to get to our first destination.
+We had 3 connections, one of which was in the middle of the night, and two connections with a few hours waiting time as well.
+We had decided to break up our return flight with a stop in Dubai but I could see our first day or two in Thailand being a write off.

-With all of this in mind, I thought I would put together a list of top tips for surviving jet lag with kids, not only to remind me of the measures we need to take next year, but also in the hope you might get some tips and ideas if you’re facing a long-haul flight with kids.
+So, with all of this in mind, I thought I would put together a list of top tips for surviving jet lag with kids, not only to remind me of the measures we need to take when we fly long-haul, but also in the hope you might get some tips and ideas if you’re facing a long-haul flight with kids.

 13 Top Tips for Surviving Jet Lag With Kids

 Whether you are heading East or West, jet lag can be a real problem for families who travel long-haul with their kids.
 Whether you are experiencing baby jet lag, a toddler waking up at 4am everyday, or whether you are looking for some jet lag remedies for kids, myself and my fellow bloggers are sharing our top tips for jet lag with kids to try and make the transition to new times zones for kids as easy and as painless as possible.

 Jet Lag with Kids – Before and During the Flight